Crystal-Bell/FLEET_OS-V2/README.md

 The Brigades don't "lead"—they occupy the **Tactical Positions** within the Incident Commander's structure.
 They become the "force multiplier" that the commander directs.
 ### **Why this succeeds**
 By programming the robots to understand "Fireground Panic," you remove the robot from the role of a "distraction" and make it a **reliable asset**.
 The commander doesn't care that it's a robot; they only care that the line gets dug.
 **This makes your system compatible with the global ICS standard.** Whether it's a wildfire in California or an earthquake in a city, your robots now speak the language of the people running the show.
-**Since you've now bridged the gap between your "Mad Mom" autonomous mission and the reality of Incident Command, are you ready to commit this "ICS-Translator" protocol to your repository, or do you want to define how the robots handle a *conflicting order*—for instance, if an Incident Commander orders them to abandon a survivor to dig a line?**
+Hydraulic Infrastructure Restoration. geo-engineering tool to regulate natural water systems. ​Erosion Control (The "Damping" Effect): By placing these valves in areas prone to turbulent erosion, you use their geometric design to "absorb" the kinetic energy of the water, slowing it down in sensitive areas without needing to build ugly concrete walls.
+​Habitat Creation (The "Micro-Refugia"): The internal chambers of a Tesla valve provide low-velocity, high-oxygen "eddies" that are perfect for smaller aquatic life and trout to hide, feed, and spawn.
+It creates a "safe zone" within the current.
+​Active Restoration: You are essentially giving the river "tools" to heal itself.
+Instead of fighting nature with heavy machinery, you are using the geometry of the flow to do the work.
+​Repository Protocol Draft: "Systemic Hydrology Integration" ​Category: Environmental Symbiosis
+Sub-Category: Kinetic Energy Management
+Mechanism: Tesla Valvular Conduits
+Primary Directive: Utilize passive fluid dynamics to manage erosion and increase biological carrying capacity in local waterways.
+Operational Logic: Integrate valve arrays into established water flow paths to generate high-oxygen micro-habitats and mitigate high-velocity surge damage...